Susan Faludi

-Biographical information
+Early life and education

-Faludi was born in 1959 in Queens, New York, and grew up in Yorktown Heights, New York.
-She was born to Marilyn (Lanning), a homemaker and journalist, and Stefánie Faludi (then known as Steven Faludi, and born István Friedman), who was a photographer.
-Stefánie Faludi had emigrated from Hungary, was Jewish, and a survivor of the Holocaust; she eventually came out as a transgender woman and died in 2015.
-Susan Faludi has dual US-Hungarian citizenship.
-Faludi's maternal grandfather was also Jewish.
-Susan graduated from Harvard University with an AB summa cum laude in 1981, where she was elected to Phi Beta Kappa and wrote for The Harvard Crimson, and became a journalist, writing for The New York Times, Miami Herald, The Atlanta Journal-Constitution, San Jose Mercury News, and The Wall Street Journal, among other publications.
+Susan Faludi was born in 1959 in Queens, New York, and grew up in Yorktown Heights, New York.
+She was born to Marilyn (Lanning), a homemaker and journalist, and Steven Faludi, who was a photographer.
+Steven Faludi (born István Friedman), who was Jewish and a survivor of the Holocaust, had emigrated from Hungary.
+(He eventually came out as a transgender woman, and died in 2015).
+Susan Faludi has dual US & Hungarian citizenship.
+Her maternal grandfather was also Jewish.

+Faludi attended Harvard University, where she was elected to Phi Beta Kappa and served as Managing Editor of The Harvard Crimson.
+She graduated in 1981 with a Bachelor of Arts degree summa cum laude.

+Career

+Faludi became a professional journalist, writing for The New York Times, Miami Herald, The Atlanta Journal-Constitution, the San Jose Mercury News, and The Wall Street Journal, among other publications.

-Throughout the eighties she wrote several articles on feminism and the apparent resistance to the movement.
-Seeing a pattern emerge, Faludi wrote Backlash, which was released in late 1991.
+During the 1980s, Faludi wrote several articles on feminism and the apparent resistance to the movement.
+Seeing a pattern emerge, she wrote her first book, Backlash: The Undeclared War Against American Women, which was released in late 1991.

 In 2008–2009, Faludi was a fellow at the Radcliffe Institute for Advanced Study, and during the 2013–2014 academic year, she was the Tallman Scholar in the Gender and Women's Studies Program at Bowdoin College.
-She is married to fellow author Russ Rymer.
 Since January 2013, Faludi has been a contributing editor at The Baffler magazine in Cambridge, Massachusetts.

-In 1996, she was awarded honoris causa membership in Omicron Delta Kappa at SUNY Plattsburgh.
+In 1996, Faludi was awarded honoris causa membership in Omicron Delta Kappa at SUNY Plattsburgh.
 In 2017, she was awarded an honorary doctoral degree from Stockholm University in Sweden.

-Major works
+Books

 Backlash

 Susan Faludi's 1991 book Backlash: The Undeclared War Against American Women argued that the 1980s saw a backlash against feminism, especially due to the spread of negative stereotypes against career-minded women.
 Faludi asserted that many who argue "a woman's place is in the home, looking after the kids" are hypocrites, since they have wives who are working mothers or, as women, they are themselves working mothers.
 This work won her the National Book Critics Circle Award for general nonfiction in 1991.
 The book has become a classic feminist text, warning women of every generation that the gains of feminism should not be taken for granted.

 In 2014, high-profile women such as journalists Jill Abramson and Katha Pollitt, actress/writer Lena Dunham, and feminist novelist Roxane Gay, among many others, reread each of the chapters of the book and examined their contemporary relevance.
 In September 2015, Bustle.com included Backlash among its list of "25 Bestsellers from the last 25 years you simply must make time to read."
 Reflecting on the legacy of the book in The New Yorker in July 2022, Molly Fischer called Backlash "an era-defining phenomenon" that "presented a damningly methodical assessment of women’s status in Reagan-era America."
 Backlash has also been translated into several foreign languages, including Spanish, Portuguese, Polish, German, Finnish, Korean, and Italian.